48productions/Perpetual-Free-Credits-PCB/README.md

  - **Have a credit limit, and will turn off the Coin Blocker when this limit is reached** (this is not always the case)!

 In modern games, the relay can usually be toggled on/off in the game's test mode (look for an "Output Test" menu).

 ---
+## Alternative Designs
+[ChunUp](https://github.com/progmem/ChunUp) is a very clean and cost-reduced design geared specifically for CHUNITHM cabinets.

+---
 ## Fabrication